 To further customize your beverage you can add toppings like pudding, malt, coffee jelly, aloe vera, red bean, coconut jelly, grass jelly or pearl, specify how much ice or sugar you want, and in some drinks even the temperature.
 Needless to say with all the selection you will certainly always find a new beverage to try when you visit.

 Unable to pick one drink, my friend and I decided to order 4 drinks and sample them all.
 We tried the starry lemon which just looks spectacular going from a deep purple to blue and finally to a light yellow it looks like a sky at night.
 The drink is a very refreshing lemon drink that is slightly tart which is perfect if you are looking for a refreshing drink.
-For the second drink, we had Chatime’s signature milk tea with pearls which is the classic slightly sweet delicious milk tea you might expect.
-For the last two drinks, we shared the mango slush which was a blended ice drink which tasted of fresh mangos and is something you can picture drinking on a beach, and finally, the matcha latte which was cold matcha drink served over ice and was my favorite out of the 4 drinks.
+For the second drink, we had Chatime’s signature milk tea with pearls which are the classic slightly sweet delicious milk tea you might expect.
+For the last two drinks, we shared the mango slush which was a blended ice drink which tasted of fresh mangos and is something you can picture drinking on a beach, and finally, the matcha latte which was cold matcha drink served over ice and was my favourite out of the 4 drinks.

 Equally impressive is the desserts, there is a variety of macarons including some made with tea, and a variety of Asian desserts like crepe cakes, Japanese cheesecake, and other matcha or sesame sweet cakes.
 Everything looked spectacular but I decided to opt for the macarons, which were delicious.